Skip to Content

 The Capitola Venetian, Photo by: Flickr/ Dan DeBold

 It’s the classic backdrop of many Capitola Beach photos.
 The colorful collection of buildings known as the Capitola Venetian Hotel is an all-suite boutique hotel that opens onto the beach on one side.
-It’s central location means that guests can walk to nearby restaurants on the Esplanade as well as the wharf.
+Its central location means that guests can walk to nearby restaurants on the Esplanade as well as the wharf.

 Where to Eat in Santa Cruz with Kids